 Entrepreneurial Altruism Save One Starfish

-In Benefit Venture Blog, Entrepreneurship, Leadership, Purpose, Stakeholder Capitalism, Strategy
+In Benefit Venture Blog, Diversity, Equity & Inclusion, Entrepreneurship, Leadership, Stakeholder Capitalism, Startup with Purpose, Strategy

 Entrepreneurial Altruism—Save One Starfish: picture of one starfishOne day a man was walking along the beach when he noticed a boy picking something up and gently throwing it into the ocean.
 Approaching the boy, he asked, “What are you doing?”
 The youth replied, “Throwing starfish back into the ocean.
 The surf is up and the tide is going out.
 If I don’t throw them back, they’ll die.”
 “Son,” the man said, “don’t you realize there are miles and miles of beach and hundreds of starfish?
 You can’t make a difference!”